fatiando/boule/doc/user_guide/normal_gravity.rst

 -------

 Method :meth:`boule.Sphere.normal_gravity` performs the normal gravity calculations for spheres.
-It behaves mostly the same as the oblate ellipsoid version except that the latitude is a *geocentric spherical latitude* instead of a geodetic latitude (for spheres they are actually the same thing).
+This method behaves mostly the same as the oblate ellipsoid version, with two exceptions.
+First, spherical coordinates are used in the case of a sphere, and the latitude coordinate corresponds to *geocentric spherical latitude*.
+Geodetic and spherical latitude are, in fact, the same for an ellipsoid with zero flattening.

+Second, boule makes the assumption that the interior density distribution of the planet varies only as a function of radius.
+Because of this, the normal gravitation potential is constant on the sphere surface, but the normal gravity potential (which includes the centrifugal potential) is not.

+One planetary object that makes use of the Sphere class is the Moon.
+This example computes the normal gravity of the Moon at 45 degrees latitude and for heights between 0 and 1 km above the reference radius.

 .. jupyter-execute::

     gamma = bl.Moon2015.normal_gravity(latitude=45, height=height)
     print(gamma)

-This is what the normal gravity of Moon looks like on a map:
+This is what the normal gravity of Moon looks like in map form, 10 km above the surface:

 .. jupyter-execute::